Florida

 Expected practices include:

-• Maintaining administrative, technical, and physical safeguards appropriate to the sensitivity of the data.
+• Maintaining administrative, technical, and physical safeguards appropriate to data sensitivity

 Districts are expected to consider these safeguards when evaluating tools for classroom use.